 Gibraltar was the last refuge for the Neanderthals around 32,000 years ago.
 They lived in Gorham’s Cave Complex, natural occurring caverns at sea level.
 The first complete Neanderthal skull was found here in 1848 and a second, that of a child, in 1926.

-Archaeologists have found evidence of occupation spanning 120,000 years and the cave complex now has UNESCO World Heritage status.
-Although excavations are still ongoing, it’s possible to visit on a guided tour if you reserve in advance.
+Archaeologists have found evidence of occupation spanning 120,000 years, and the cave complex now has UNESCO World Heritage status.
+Although excavations are still ongoing, it’s possible to visit on a guided tour.
+You must reserve your place in advance.

 Barbary Macaques in the Upper Rock

 The other famous Gibraltar primates are the Barbary Macaques, living wild on the rough limestone cliffs in the Upper Rock.